Marquis-Lardinois/Predicting_Heart_Disease_Logistic_Regression/README.md

 One-third of these deaths occur prematurely in people under 70 years of age.

 I developed a predictive model using logistic regression to this Kaggle dataset containing various health indicators.
-This model uses these indicators to predict the presence of heart disease in children 13 years old and younger.
+This model uses these indicators to predict the presence of heart disease.